nirjharmishra/MyGalleryApp/README.md

 # MyGalleryApp

-A modern web application for managing and showcasing personal photo collections.
+A modern cross-platform mobile application for managing and showcasing personal photo collections, built with React Native and Expo.
 This gallery app provides an intuitive interface for organizing, displaying, and sharing your favorite memories.

 ## Features
+- Photo library integration with expo-media-library
-- Photo upload and organization
+- Image capture and selection using expo-image-picker
-- Responsive image gallery display
+- Responsive gallery layout
-- Image categorization and tagging
-- User-friendly interface
+- Modern UI with NativeWind styling
-- Secure photo storage
+- Secure local storage with AsyncStorage
+- Cross-platform compatibility (iOS & Android)
+- Gesture-based interactions
+- Full-screen image viewing

 ## Tech Stack
-- React.js
+- React Native
-- Node.js
+- Expo Framework
-- Express
+- TypeScript
-- MongoDB
+- NativeWind (for styling)
-- Cloudinary (for image storage)
+- Expo Router (for navigation)
+- Zustand (state management)
+- Expo Media Library
+- React Native Gesture Handler

 ## Getting Started
 Instructions for setting up and running the project is added in build-instructions.md file.